 Docker is an exciting technology that offers a different approach to building and running applications thanks to a clever combination of Linux containers (good for ops) and a git-like approach to packaging software (good for dev) so that your containers have everything they need to run without dependencies.

-Many of you who are using Docker are embracing the Docker way and taking a container-only approach.
-As we release our new Docker integration, we don’t want to force you to break from a container-only strategy because of the traditional Datadog agent architecture.
-Instead, we’ve also embraced the Docker way and we’re pleased to announce a Docker-ized Datadog agent deployed in a container.
+Many Docker users are embracing the Docker way and taking a container-only approach.
+As we developed our Docker integration, we didn’t want to force you to break from a container-only strategy because of the traditional Datadog Agent architecture.
+Instead, we’ve also embraced the Docker way and released a Docker-ized Datadog Agent deployed in a container.

 The Docker engine then creates the actual container to run using namespaces and cgroups.
 These are two features found in recent versions of the Linux kernel used to isolate system calls and resource usage (CPU, memory, disk I/O, etc.) directly on your server.
 The end result is multiple containers on the server with each application thinking it is in its own machine by itself, without the overhead associated with fully virtualized machines.

-Until Docker arrived, applications were built in virtual servers or directly on raw servers.
-In this case, you install the agent on your server and decide what applications and services you want to monitor in Datadog.
-If you want to send custom metrics to Datadog, you instrument your application with our Datadog version of StatsD, called DogStatsD.
+Until Docker arrived, applications were built in virtual servers, or were built directly on raw servers.
+In this case, you install the Agent on your server and decide what applications and services you want to monitor in Datadog.
+If you want to send custom metrics to Datadog, you instrument your application with our version of StatsD, called DogStatsD.
 This set-up is illustrated below.

-If you only want to monitor custom metrics in containerized applications, the other Datadog container isolates DogstatsD so that you can send us custom metrics to monitor.
+<YOUR_DATADOG_API_KEY> with your Datadog API key.
+If you want to monitor custom metrics in containerized applications, the other Datadog container isolates DogStatsD so that you can send us custom metrics to monitor.
+To do this, add